Steward-launcher/steward-documents/guide.md

-This is a tutorial for beginners of Steward or Browser Alfred.
+This is a tutorial for beginners of Steward or Steward Lite.
 For common questions, please go here [here](FAQ.md) 。

 ***